vinceskahan/v5wiki/pip-troubleshooting.md

 ### Pillow

-Despite its abundance of wheels (65), installing Pillow often causes problems because it may be missing an underlying library.
+Despite its abundance of wheels (65), installing Pillow can often cause problems because it may be missing an underlying library.
 By default, it needs `zlib`, and `libjpeg`, which may or may not be available on your platform (`zlib` is necessary to create the `.png` files WeeWX uses for plots).
 Usually, installing them using `apt` (or whatever is appropriate for your platform) will solve the